musstaffali/booksByGoogle/README.md

 # Google Book Search

-cat cat cat kitty cat yum
+cat cat cat kitty cat yum tum

 This app allows users to search for any book and save their favorite ones, and eventually delete them if they so choose too.